 Any UNTHSC student or employee as well as surrounding community members are welcome to garden a plot.
 Being a plot gardener means you have been granted gardening rights to a particular plot in the garden.
 Plots are assigned on a first come, first serve basis.
 If all plots are occupied, prospective gardeners’ names will be placed on a waiting list in the order in which they were received.
-Current gardeners in good standing may retain their assigned plot and remain a guardian the following year by signing the agreement and paying the plot dues during registration.
+Current gardeners in good standing may retain their assigned plot and remain a gardener the following year by signing the guidelines and paying the plot dues during the renewal time at the end of each year.
 A plot may be shared by a group of people or an organization affiliated with the university.
 A person may only own one plot unless the second plot is with a group or organization.

 Termination of Gardenership: